 Google also uses a host of other signals to get a "vibe check" on your content.
 These are often measured by how users interact with your page.

-- Depth and originality: Does your article just repeat the same three points as every other post on the first page?
+Does your article just repeat the same three points as every other post on the first page?
 Or does it offer a unique perspective, new data or a more comprehensive answer?
 Google rewards content that adds something new to the conversation.

-- User engagement: User behavior, specifically dwell time versus “pogo-sticking,” indicates content quality to Google.
+User behavior, specifically dwell time versus "pogo-sticking," indicates content quality to Google.
 High bounce rates signal content failure, irrespective of optimization.

 The AI content generator: a powerful, flawed intern

-Let’s be clear: AI writing tools are incredible.
-AI tools are powerful, fast interns, producing much work but lack real-world experience and tend to fabricate.
+Let's be clear: AI writing tools are incredible.
+AI tools are powerful, fast interns, producing much work but lack real world experience and tend to fabricate.

 Where AI shines: the heavy lifting

-- Breaking the blank page: AI is fantastic for beating writer’s block.
-It can generate outlines, brainstorm subtopics and create a “skeleton” for an article in seconds.
+AI is fantastic for beating writer's block.
+It can generate outlines, brainstorm subtopics and create a "skeleton" for an article in seconds.

-- Summarizing research: You can feed AI long, dense reports or studies and ask for the key takeaways, saving hours of reading time.
+You can feed AI long, dense reports or studies and ask for the key takeaways, saving hours of reading time.

-- First drafts at lightning speed: An AI can produce a 2,000-word first draft in the time it takes to make a cup of coffee.
+An AI can produce a 2,000-word first draft in the time it takes to make a cup of coffee.
 This raw material, while flawed, can be a huge time-saver for a human editor.

 The fatal flaws of raw AI output

-- Repetitive and predictable: AI’s repetitive language is a red flag for readers and algorithms.
+AI's repetitive language is a red flag for readers and algorithms.

 The human writer: the master of the last mile